Epoggi/rules/README.md

 ## Underconstrution
 1. Hyperlinks to scroll content list via table of contents list
+2. Have code work through Heroku
-2. Search box for keywords
+3. Search box for keywords
-3. VariableSizeList: To have the item size of rules list change according to rules information length
+4. VariableSizeList: To have the item size of rules list change according to rules information length

 ## Current progress 09.08.2021